LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 * Network errors on the visitor’s side - once a visitor loses connection to the network, he will not be able to receive new messages.
 * Server issues on LivePerson’s side.

-#### Possible solutions:
+### Solution:

 1. Have the agent refresh their LiveEngage console.
 2. Check whether there are network connectivity errors on the agent side:
-   1. Open the Developer Tools > Network tab in the agent’s browser and check for failed requests (displayed in red in the Developer tool).
+   * Open the Developer Tools > Network tab in the agent’s browser and check for failed requests (displayed in red in the Developer tool).
-   2. If there are failed requests, save the network traffic as a HAR file and send it to LivePerson Support for further investigation.
+   * If there are failed requests, save the network traffic as a HAR file and send it to LivePerson Support for further investigation.
 3. Check the status of your LivePerson account on the [LivePerson Service Status Dashboard](http://status.liveperson.com/).

 ## Why aren’t agents receiving messages?